 As well as working in private practice I also have experience of counselling adults and young people in various organisations and charities.
-I have supervised other counsellors at Cruse Bereavement Care and also have experience running therapeutic workshops for young people at Body and Soul, a charity helping those affected by childhood adversity.
-I also manage other counsellors at a counselling service in West Norwood.
+I have supervised other counsellors at Cruse Bereavement Care and also have experience of running therapeutic workshops for young people at Body and Soul, a charity helping those affected by childhood adversity.
+I also manage a low-cost counselling service in West Norwood.
 Before qualifying as a Counsellor I worked in various roles in Central Government.
 I then moved into the charity sector following positive experiences of both counselling and volunteering.

 British Association for Counselling & Psychotherapy